Pearblossom, California: Geography

 Pearblossom is located about 15 mi southeast of Palmdale in the Antelope Valley portion of southern California.

 The name Pearblossom came from the multitude of local pear farms along the southern ridge of the Antelope Valley.
 A few still exist today, but most of those farms are now abandoned and have returned to the desert landscape or have been overridden by small-scale housing development.

 Pearblossom is also a popular destination, for its annual Duck Races; convenient location for hiking in the foothills; and picturesque photo opportunities.

 Pearblossom is well known by Southlanders as the site of one of the most dangerous roads in the US.
 State Route 138 (Pearblossom Highway) is the main street in Pearblossom and as of 2004 has been the location of numerous serious and fatal automobile accidents in its Palmdale to I-15 segment.
-Daily traffic on the recently expanded highway ranges from 25,000 to 30,000 vehicles, including many short & long haul freight trucks.
+Daily traffic on the recently expanded highway ranges from 25,000 to 30,000 vehicles, including many short and long haul freight trucks.
 Overuse of Pearblossom Highway is chiefly on Friday evenings, Saturdays and Sundays, the time period many use the route to travel to Las Vegas.
 This section of 138's route is commonly used as a bypass of the Los Angeles Metropolitan region, and as a route from the Antelope Valley to the Inland Empire.
 Highway 138 or Pearblossom Highway has been somewhat improved, now with three or four lanes along some segments, and some of the dips taken out of the highway in many of the most dangerous areas.